Ilya Ehrenburg: World War II

 Ehrenburg was offered a column in Krasnaya Zvezda (the Red Army newspaper) days after the German invasion of the Soviet Union.
 During the war, he published more than 2,000 articles in Soviet newspapers.
 He saw the Great Patriotic War as a dramatic contest between good and evil.
 In his articles, moral and life-affirming Red Army soldiers faced off against a dehumanized German enemy.
 In 1943, Ehrenburg, working with the Jewish Anti-Fascist Committee, began to collect material for what would become The Black Book of Soviet Jewry, documenting The Holocaust.
 In a December 1944 article in Pravda, Ehrenburg declared that the Germans' greatest crime was the murder of six million Jews.

 His incendiary articles calling for vengeance against the German enemy won him a huge following among front-line Soviet soldiers, who sent him much fan mail.
-As a consequence, he is one of many Soviet writers, along with Konstantin Simonov and Alexey Surkov, who many have accused of "[lending] their literary talents to the hate campaign" against Germans.
+As a consequence, he is one of many Soviet writers, along with Konstantin Simonov and Alexey Surkov, whom many have accused of "[lending] their literary talents to the hate campaign" against Germans.
 Austrian historian Arnold Suppan argued that Ehrenburg "agitated in the style of Nazi racist ideology", with statements such as:

 The Germans are not humans. […] From now on, the word German causes gunfire.
 We shall not speak.
 We shall kill.
 If during a day you have not killed a single German, you have wasted the day. […] If you do not kill the German, he will kill you. […] If it is quiet at your section of the front and you are waiting for the battle, kill a German before the battle.
 If you let the German live, he will kill a Russian man and rape a Russian woman.
 If you have killed a German, kill another one too. […] Kill the German, thus cries your homeland.